|PERIODIZATION for Runners & Duathletes!

 critical race.
 Mesocycles are associated with moderate to long term goals and typically last from several months to a full year.

-Super macrocycles aren’t reserved for top level runners.
-A new runner may have a super macrocycle goal of finishing their first marathon.
-In
+Super Macrocycles aren’t reserved for Top Level/Elite Runners.
+A new runner may have a Super Macrocycle goal of finishing their first

-that case the runner would have a microcycle of weekly training runs, mesocycles that emphasize different training goals such as building
+marathon.
+In that case the runner would have a Microcycle of weekly training runs, Mesocycles that emphasize different training goals such as

-endurance or strength, macrocycles of perhaps finishing their first 5K and 10K races and a super macrocycle of finishing a marathon in 2
+building endurance or strength, Macrocycles of perhaps finishing their first 5K and 10K races and a Super Macrocycle of finishing a marathon

 to meeting their very long term goal of finishing a marathon.

 Types of Periodization Models